Join the PCN mailing list.

-Government consultations are sometimes so narrowly scoped that they miss important aspects.
+Government consultations are sometimes narrowly scoped and miss important aspects.
 This happened when Health Canada asked about fragrances and asthma.
 Fragrance chemicals are added to many products, with the intention to improve the odour.
 Traditionally these were natural extracts, but today most are complex mixtures of synthetic chemicals.
 Asthma is well known to be triggered by fragrances, as are rashes, migraine headaches, and initiation and triggering of multiple chemical sensitivities.
-Given that ingredients in fragrances include endocrine disruptors and carcinogens, cancer is a significant concern.
+Ingredients in fragrances include endocrine disruptors and carcinogens, making cancer a significant concern.

 PCN contributed to a joint response to the review of fragrances and asthma, available here.
 Since then, an extensive Canadian research paper described how volatile organic chemicals (VOCs) such as fragrance ingredients can affect many body systems, with a focus on neurological decline and multiple chemical sensitivities.
 These mechanisms are also relevant to cancer.